Prasanna401623/AlumniConnect/README.md

 **Step 1**: Open the index.html file in your browser

-  -Navigate to the folder where the project is saved.
+  - Navigate to the folder where the project is saved.
-  -Double-click on index.html (or the main HTML file) to open it in your web browser.
+  - Double-click on index.html (or the main HTML file) to open it in your web browser.

 **Step 2**: Search for Alumni